Teaching English as a non-native speaker: How I, as a “native”, view the situation

 All in all, I was a native speaker of English.
 Employed to get bums on seats.
-Nothing more than a commodity with a lovely English accent (not sure whether my Wellingborough accent is that lovely).
-Employed to get bums on seats.
+Nothing more than a commodity with a lovely English accent.
+Frankly, I've never been too sure whether my Wellingborough accent is "lovely".

 Thoughts and observations from my first year in TEFL